 There are different ways in which HMRC perceive errors, and penalties will vary depending on the severity of the inaccuracy, whether the inaccuracy was deliberate, and whether you attempted to conceal it.

-• Deliberately concealed inaccuracies are much more serious and will result in a fine between 30-100% of your total Corporation Tax bill if you disclose the inaccuracy to HMRC.
+- Deliberately concealed inaccuracies are much more serious and will result in a fine between 30-100% of your total Corporation Tax bill if you disclose the inaccuracy to HMRC.
 If you attempt to hide this and HMRC discover it, your fine will be between 50-100%.

-• Inaccuracies relating to offshore issues may incur even higher penalties.
+- Inaccuracies relating to offshore issues may incur even higher penalties.

 It is critically important that your Corporation Tax returns are completed with attention to detail and a clear understanding of the information being submitted.
+Business tax accountants can help ensure your Corporation Tax returns are completed accurately and error free.

 The Corporation Tax rate in the UK has overall reduced since 2010.
-In 2010, Corporation Tax was set at 28%, with significant reductions taking place in the following few years.
+In 2010, Corporate Tax was set at 28%, with significant reductions taking place in the following few years.
 After 2014, the rate of reduction slowed down, and from 2017 to April 2023 the rate was 19%.
 Since April 2023 the Corporation Tax main rate is 25%.

 Corporation tax main rate in the UK (2006-2024)